lzwjava/blog-source/notes/2025-07-04-maven-multi-module-setup-en.md

 ---
-title: "Convert Repository to Maven Multi-Module"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Convert Repository to Maven Multi-Module
 translated: false
-generated: true
 ---

 To convert your `algorithm-solutions` repository into a multi-module Java project managed by Maven, you'll need a parent `pom.xml` in the root directory and individual `pom.xml` files for each submodule (`nowcoder` and `uva`).
 The parent `pom.xml` will define common configurations and manage the submodules, while each submodule's `pom.xml` will handle its specific settings.